tspasojevic/condition-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Development
+Code for generating component to your custom module within library is: ng generate component --project <custom_module_name> <component_name>

+The best practice is to separate pages and components in your custom module so you could add a path when generating new Angular component like:

+ng generate component --project <custom_module_name> pages/<page_name>
+where pages/ is a folder within your generated page component would be and components/ is a folder within your generated component would be.

+Code for generating service to your custom module within the library is: ng generate service --project <custom_module_name> <service_name>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.